shubham1310/cs251assign/assignment3/README.md

-This is the assignment on making a homepage using markdown
+This is the repository for website